It is difficult to get a man to understand something, when his salary depends upon his not understanding it. — Upton Sinclair

 If we were to apply the “first in time, first in right” argument equally across the board, then horses should be permitted to go wherever they want, whenever they want, on any road, in our busiest city centers, because people on horses existed long before people in cars.
 Roads are often built before the communities that spring up around them.
 But no one is arguing that automobiles are therefore immune from all noise ordinances.
 Ultimately, there isn’t a single unfettered right in our Republic; all rights end where other rights begin.
 Even our right to “free speech”—enshrined in the Bill of Rights in our Constitution—is not without limits.
 Try telling bomb jokes to a TSA agent at an airport security checkpoint and you will soon understand this.
 That aircraft should enjoy an absolutely unfettered right to make as much noise as they want, anytime they want, anywhere they want, is a right unparalleled in history.
 Even if you’re a pilot and biased toward your passion for flight, you should be able to fathom the inherent unfairness of your incredible immunity from all noise ordinances.

 Perhaps the second most common argument from those who don’t appreciate our efforts is a variation of “it doesn’t bother me”.
 But chances are that some noisy activities do bother you.
 Perhaps it’s your neighbor’s barking dog, or late-night parties, or the sounds of power tools and other construction after dark, or your neighbor’s aging heat pump, or the guy who feels the need to lean on his car horn at all hours.
-Point is, even if you don’t personally hear aircraft noise or it doesn’t bother you, you should be able to empathize and sympathize with those that do.
+Point is, even if you don’t personally hear aircraft noise or it doesn’t bother you, you should be able to empathize and sympathize with those who do.
 You may not hear the noise or feel bothered by it, but the family you try to sell your home to may feel otherwise.
 Certainly you should understand that your property values are affected by it…

 Various studies indicate that there is a correlation between noise levels, as measured by noise contours, and the diminution in value suffered.
 Further, according to the studies completed for the FAA, detached housing tends to be impacted more than semidetached or terraced housing.
 The data suggests that more expensive homes tend to be impacted more than less expensive homes.
 Rural areas tend to be impacted more than suburban areas, which in turn tend to be impacted more than urban areas.
 Other research indicates that the number of flights is less important than the loudness and variability of the loudness of single events.